Hardening Open WebUI

 Keeping Open WebUI Updated

-Running the latest version of Open WebUI ensures you have the most recent security patches and fixes.
+Running the latest version of Open WebUI helps keep your deployment up to date with the most recent security patches and fixes.
 Check the changelog for security-related updates and apply them promptly.

 For Docker deployments, pull the latest image and recreate the container: